austinborn/genai-app/README.md

 ### Deploy SD generator without GPU
 `sudo docker-compose -f compose.no-gpu.yml up -d --build <backend|frontend|sd-generator>...`
 ### Configure HA Proxy
 For final setup to a public domain, please follow the steps in [haproxy/README.md](./haproxy/README.md) and modify the URLs as needed for your domain.

+## Troubleshooting
+If you have docker containers that restart after your server is restarted, confirm whether HA Proxy is also running still.
+It's likely that you need to restart the HA Proxy service with `sudo haproxy -D -f haproxy.cfg` before you will be able to access the service from the web.